Original Hildegard recipe for 45 years

 1. Soak the cloth in warm water and wring it out well.

-2. Place it on your upper right abdomen (under the ribs).
+2. Place it on the upper right abdomen (below the ribs).

 3. Put the hot water bottle on top.